 What kind of car should you buy to avoid ULEZ charges completely?

-With the ULEZ area expanding in October, it’s worth thinking about how to save when you’re buying your next car.
-And if you already live in the Congestion Charge zone, your resident exemption will also end this year.
+With the ULEZ expansion now in force, it’s worth thinking about how to save when you’re buying your next car.
+And if you already live in the Congestion Charge zone, then your resident exemption will now also have ended.

 To avoid any charge in the Ultra Low Emissions Zone (and avoid the Congestion Charge at the same time), you’ll need to meet the standards, and also be capable of driving on pure electric power for at least 20 miles minimum.